ash30/tpapi/docs/index.rst

 Welcome to TPapi's documentation!
 =================================
-A Python wrapper library over the TargetProcess REST API - create, query and edit entities within a TargetProcess Project.

-Entities are returned as Python Objects with properties cached in memory.
-Initial implementation doesn't include cache validation so best not hold onto entity references for too long.

-A mechanism for extending returned entity classes is included, hopefully allowing you to implement additional helper methods as needed, see user guide for examples.
+A Python client library for the Target Process Rest API.
+Mostly a simple object mapper for entity data and takes care of the http requests for you.
+Entities are returned as Python Objects which can be extended via subclassing.

+Currently there is support for querying data and creating simple entities without other entity references, with more to come shortly.

 User Guide
 ----------